ahandsel/Kintone-React-Search-Bar-Workshop/README.md

 ## Input the App ID

-The Kintone Customize Uploader uses [customize-manifest.json](customize-manifest.json) to determine which of your Kintone Apps to upload the JavaScript file to.
+The Kintone Customize Uploader uses [customize-manifest.json](customize-manifest.json) to determine where to upload the JavaScript file (_which Kintone App_).

 So to ensure the file gets uploaded to the correct App, replace the `10` with your App ID.